$109 Find Cheap Flights from Charlotte to Costa Rica

 • What is the cheapest time of day to fly to Costa Rica?

-The cheapest time of day to fly to Costa Rica is generally in the evening, when round-trip flights cost $338 on average.
-Morning departures are around 105% more expensive than evening flights, on average.
-The most expensive time of day to fly to Costa Rica is generally in the morning, which is peak travel time and where the average cost of a ticket is $692.
+The cheapest time of day to fly to Costa Rica is generally in the morning, when round-trip flights cost $729 on average.
+The most expensive time of day to fly to Costa Rica is generally in the morning, which is peak travel time and where the average cost of a ticket is $729.

 Top tips for finding cheap flights to Costa Rica